NFL Honors Poll: Picks for MVP, rookie of the year, more

 Defensive Player of the Year

-1. Aaron Donald, DT Los Angeles Rams
+1. Aaron Donald, DT, Los Angeles Rams

 Now, here's an award you can win back-to-back.
 J.J.
 Watt just did it in 2014 and 2015.
 In fact, Watt won it three years out of four, because he was the 2012 winner as well.
 Donald could join that company for similar reasons -- because what he delivers as a pass-rusher from an interior defensive line position makes him a truly unique player whose skills and performance can elevate him above a crowded field.
 If he wins it two years in a row without attending training camp, though ... that could be bad news for coaches who want their star players in camp.